magnate3/raspberry-pi-os-qemu/docs/lesson05/rpi-os.md

 **Code walkthrough**

-First create a process as we did before.
+First create a process (i.e. a task) as we did before.
 This is a "kernel" process to execute at EL1.

 ```
 // kernel.c